-Pi Delta Phi (French), Delta Phi Alpha (German), Sigma Delta Pi (Spanish)
+Pi Delta Phi (French), Delta Phi Alpha (German), Dobro Slovo (Russian), Signa Delta Pi (Spanish).

-Transfer students who wish to major in a foreign language at Grand Valley must take a minimum of 12 credit hours of advanced-level coursework (300- or above) with the Department of Modern Languages and Literatures at Grand Valley to qualify for a major.
-For transfer students who wish to minor in a foreign language, a minimum of six credit hours of advanced coursework (300- or above) with the Department of Modern Languages and Literatures at Grand Valley is required.
+Transfer students who wish to major in a foreign language at Grand Valley must take a minimum of 12 credit hours of advanced-level coursework (300 or above) with the Department of Modern Languages and Literature at Grand Valley to qualify for a major.
+For transfer students who wish to minor in a foreign language, a minimum of six credit hours of advanced coursework (300 or above) with the Department of Modern Languages and Literature at Grand Valley is required.
 This requirement includes those who have graduated from other institutions and now seek teaching certification from Grand Valley.

 Students seeking secondary certification in foreign languages must take the foreign language methods seminar, Education 331, in order to be certified.
 Students may also choose to enroll in foreign language and literature courses on a credit/no credit basis.

-All French, German, and Spanish majors and minors seeking teaching licensure must demonstrate oral proficiency at the advanced-low level (or higher) prior to enrolling in the College of Education.
-A study abroad experience is required for students seeking teaching licensure degrees (see individual program details).
+All French, German and Spanish majors and minors seeking teaching licensure must demonstrate oral proficiency at the advanced-low level (or higher) prior to enrolling in the College of Education.
+A study abroad experience of at least one semester is strongly recommended.

-The 380 special topics courses are available in all foreign languages.
-The independent study and research courses in language programs within the Department of Modern Languages and Literatures are available to qualified students for independent study in areas not covered by the regular foreign language offerings.
+The 380 special-topics courses are available in all foreign languages.
+The independent study and research courses in French, German, Russian, and Spanish are available to qualified students for independent study in areas not covered by the regular foreign language offerings.

 Placement in Language Courses

-Students who have studied a foreign language in high school or who have practical knowledge of a foreign language that is offered by MLL must take a placement examination prior to enrolling for further study of that language.
+Students who have studied a foreign language in high school or who have practical knowledge of a foreign language must take a placement examination prior to enrolling for further study of that language.
 Students must enroll in the course in which they place on the examination.
 Instructors who determine that students are inappropriately enrolled may direct them to move to the appropriate level.
 Students can count one placement test per semester (only the first attempt).

-Native speakers are not eligible to take the placement exam, nor are they eligible to enroll in 100- or 200-level language courses, except SPA 203.
-The students should talk to an advisor in the Department of Modern Languages and Literatures for proper placement.
+Native speakers are not eligible to take the placement exam, nor are they eligible to enroll in 100 or 200-level courses, except SPA 203.
+The students should talk to an advisor in the Department of Modern Languages and Literature for proper placement.

 This course is designed for students who have sufficient prior study to make placement in 101 inappropriate.
 The 150 course includes a review of first semester language (101) and covers the same material as 102.
 Completion of the course with a grade of C or higher prepares students for 201.

 Grand Valley urges all students to seek study abroad experience.
 Foreign language majors and minors will make exceptional progress by combining study abroad with their formal coursework on the home campus.
-Moreover, approved study experiences of varying lengths summer, semester, or academic year carry full academic credit for all participants, including non-majors.
-The many programs currently offered take place during the summer and are led by a Grand Valley State University faculty member.
+Moreover, approved study experiences of varying lengths-summer, semester, or academic year-carry full academic credit for all participants, including non-majors.
+The majority of programs currently offered takes place during the summer and are accompanied by a Grand Valley State University faculty member.
 Longer stays can be arranged, however, through Grand Valley's institutional ties with colleges and universities in most regions of the world.

 Regular accompanied programs include: